SkylineCommunications/dataminer-docs/develop/CICD/Tutorials/CICD_Tutorial_GitHub_Register_Catalog_Version.md

 Expected duration: 10 minutes

-## Pre-Made Workflows on GitHub
+> [!NOTE]

-If you are interested in reusing Skyline's pre-made pipelines, which include quality-of-life features and a robust quality gate, refer to the [From code to product](xref:CICD_Tutorial_GitHub_Code_To_Product) tutorial.
+> If you are interested in reusing Skyline's pre-made pipelines, which include quality-of-life features and a robust quality gate, refer to the [From code to product](xref:CICD_Tutorial_GitHub_Code_To_Product) tutorial.

 ## Prerequisites